shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

 documentation to many things" or "use static typing more robustly in specific ways".
 That is, however, the smaller part of the series.
 1. The main focus will be on "verify" - allowing the AI to check the changes it makes.
-1. I will argue that "adding on quality" on artibrary code bases is very difficult compared to an approach that structures the code base specifically so that AI will be able to verify it.
+1. I will argue that "adding on quality" to artibrary code bases is very difficult compared to an approach that structures the code base specifically so that AI will be able to verify it.
-1. And I'll give a bunch of examples of practices that make an effective feedback loop far easier, and some arguments to show why this is more difficult in arbitrary code bases.
+1. And I'll give a bunch of examples of practices that make an effective feedback loop far easier, and some arguments to show why this is more difficult if we don't have these practices.
 1. My hope is that these blog posts will help a little in making this critical perspective a central part of the AI-implemetation discussion.

-### Implementation.
+### Implementation
 I'll explore ways that these approaches can be used in a framework.
 The main technical requirement is to be able to "rule-out" as many "bugs" as possible, as quickly as possible.
 "Quick" means that almost all "bugs" can be ruled-out in a few seconds by the AI without human intervention.